Ghini/ghini.desktop/doc/use_cases-jbq.rst

       :class: toggle

          When this happens, we can't be sure the plant had never been in the collection, so we act as if we were re-labeling the plant.
-This is described in the next section.
+This is discussed in the next section, but we fall back to the case of a new accession.

 - When we physically associate a label to a plant, there's always the chance that something happens either to the plant (it may die) or to the label